project-flogo/catalystml-flogo/operations/common/README.md

 	// contains filtered or unexported fields
 }
 ```
-Call Update will add one to current value (int type).
+Call Update will increment current value by one (int type).
 ```
 func (this *Count) Value() interface{} func (this *Count) Update(newData interface{}) error